AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

 -   Hologres allows you to execute the `IMPORT FOREIGN SCHEMA` statement to create multiple foreign tables at a time.
 For more information, see [IMPORT FOREIGN SCHEMA](/intl.en-US/Hologres SQL/DDL/SCHEMA/IMPORT FOREIGN SCHEMA.md).
 -   You can also create multiple foreign tables at a time by using HoloWeb.
 For more information, see [Create multiple foreign tables at a time](/intl.en-US/Common Development Tools/HoloWeb/Connection Management/MaxCompute Acceleration/Create multiple foreign tables at a time.md).

+## Optimize the performance of querying MaxCompute tables in Hologres

+If the performance of querying MaxCompute tables in Hologres does not meet your requirements, you can merge small files in MaxCompute or optimize Hologres SQL statements.
+Hologres V0.10 and later adopt a new engine to query MaxCompute data.
+Compared with the versions earlier than V0.10, Hologres V0.10 and later improve query performance by about 30% to 100%.
+For more information, see [Optimize the performance of querying MaxCompute tables in Hologres](/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying MaxCompute tables in Hologres.md).